Isaiah Thomas (publisher): The Massachusetts Spy

 The partnership was formed to publish the Massachusetts Spy, and lasted for three months, after which Thomas continued publication alone.
 For the paper's motto, he chose "Open to all parties, but influenced by none."
 Initially it came out three times each week, then (under his sole ownership) as a semi-weekly, and beginning in 1771, as a weekly.
 The paper soon espoused the Whig cause and was the object of government efforts to suppress it.
 In 1771 Governor Thomas Hutchinson ordered the attorney general to prosecute Thomas, but the grand jury failed to find cause for indictment.

 In Boston, in 1774, Thomas published the Royal American Magazine, which was continued for a short time by Joseph Greenleaf, and which contained many engravings by Paul Revere.

 Escape to Worcester

-Wary of the Tories' growing resentment of the independence of the Spy, on April 16, 1775 (three days before the Battle of Concord, in which he took part), Thomas took his presses from Boston and set them up in Worcester.
+Wary of the Tories' growing resentment of the independence of the Spy, on April 16, 1775 (three days before the Battle of Lexington, in which he took part), Thomas took his presses from Boston and set them up in Worcester.
 His other property was destroyed.
 In Worcester, he published and sold books, built a paper mill and book-bindery, and continued the paper until 1802 save for gaps in 1776–1778 and in 1786–1788.
 The Spy supported George Washington and the Federalist Party.
 He was also postmaster for a time.

 Thomas married Mary Fowle, described as a "half-cousin", on May 26, 1779.
 Around 1802, Thomas gave his Worcester business over to his son, including the control of the Spy.